Why Remote Work Still Works for EDI Consulting

 Many of our best EDI consultants came from the ranks of corporate America, either from the enterprise software side or from companies who deploy EDI platforms such as IBM, Cleo and Boomi to name just a few.

-Still, before the pandemic upended society and the economy as we knew it prior to 2020, many in-house EDI employees who may have been curious about the idea were deterred by certain realities of consulting.
+Before the pandemic upended society and the economy, many in-house EDI employees who may have been curious about the idea were deterred by certain realities of consulting.

 Among them were the travel requirements and the prospect of having to spend big chunks of their work week out of town.